Stocks turn choppy on Wall Street after a two-day rally

 Stocks turned choppy on Wall Street Wednesday following a two-day rally.

-The muted trading for the benchmark S&P 500 index follows a two-day rally that included its biggest gain since March.
+The muted trading for the benchmark S&P 500 index follows a strong start to the week that included its biggest gain since March.
 The rally also nearly erased its losses from the last two weeks.

 Markets in Asia were mostly higher.
 Tokyo’s Nikkei gained 1.4% as economists are forecasting a rebound for the world’s third largest economy in the current quarter after coronavirus caseloads plummeted.